giswqs/geemap-heroku/README.md

 # geemap-heroku

-Python scripts for deploying Earth Engine Apps to heroku
+Python scripts for deploying Earth Engine Apps to heroku, try it out: <https://geemap-demo.herokuapp.com/>

 ## How to deploy your own Earth Engine Apps?